freifunk/icvpn-scripts/README.md

 ### Debian
 On Debian `apt-get install python3-yaml python3-requests python3-prettytable
-python3-jinja2` should install all dependencies.
+python3-jinja2 python3-natsort` should install all dependencies.

 #### Debian Wheezy (oldstable)
-You might run into problems because of a missing ipaddress module (shipped with python >= 3.3), so install it via pip.
+You might run into problems because of a missing ipaddress and natsort module (shipped with python >= 3.3), so install it via pip.
 ```
 apt-get install python3-yaml python3-pip
-pip-3.2 install ipaddress
+pip-3.2 install ipaddress natsort
 ```